The Kościuszko Museum at the Kościuszko Mound is a new tourist attraction in Krakow

 – says Leszek Cierpiałowski, director of the office of the Kościuszko Mound Committee.

-The exhibition “Kościuszko – a hero still needed” can be visited from the beginning of July.
+The exhibition “Kościuszko – a Hero for Our Times” can be visited from the beginning of July.
 The Kościuszko garden and educational route as well as a playground for children are still being implemented.

 The investment is implemented thanks to co-financing from European funds, with the support of the Social Committee for the Restoration of Historic Monuments in Krakow and the own resources of the Kościuszko Mound Committee.
 Its cost is almost PLN 11 million.